-"The Railway Man" is a The Weinstein Co. release, directed by Jonathan Teplitzky.
-This film has not yet been rated by the MPAA.
+"The Railway Man" is a The Weinstein Co. release, directed by Jonathan Teplitzky and is rated R for disturbing prisoner of war violence.
 The running time is .

 For more information on this film including pictures, trailers and a detailed synopsis click here.

 We're first introduced to Lomax (Firth) as a middle-aged British Army veteran of World War II.
 He's obviously a quiet man, but there are no visible physical or emotional scars, and for the time being his life is about to take a turn for the better.
 A chance meeting with a woman, Patti (Nicole Kidman), aboard a train results in love at first sight.
 The two eventually marry and find a house together, but the horrors of war can't elude him forever.